rfinnie/dsari/doc/environment.md

 The defined name of the running job.

+### RUN_ID

+An automatically created UUID to uniquely identify the run.

-### JOB_DIR
+### RUN_DIR

 The directory used by the run for storing the execution output (output.txt).
 By default, this will be the same as PWD at command execution time, but shells will usually update PWD when the cwd is changed during the script (see above).
-PWD may also be defined by the job and/or trigger and hence may be different at command execution time, so JOB_DIR may be easily referred to for knowing where output.txt is stored.
+PWD may also be defined by the job and/or trigger and hence may be different at command execution time, so RUN_DIR may be easily referred to for knowing where output.txt is stored.

-### RUN_ID

-An automatically created UUID to uniquely identify the run.

 ### SCHEDULE_TIME